inpefess/recommender-systems-course/README.rst

    pip install git+https://github.com/inpefess/recommender-systems-course.git

 On Linux.
-Only Python 3.7 is supported (since TuriCreate doesn't work on later versions).
 Installation process is the same as on Colab.

 On Windows.
-Use `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/about#main>`__ (it's the only way supported by TuriCreate).
-It doesn't work with Anaconda!
-On WSL, proceed as on any Linux.
+Use `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/about#main>`__ On WSL, proceed as on any Linux.
+Anaconda support is comming in next releases.

 On macOS.
 Should be in principle installable in a similar way as on Linux, but not tested.